Mid-century Retro Furniture in Melbourne

 Some examples of past furniture for sale

-As an auction house, we pride ourselves in selling quality second hand furniture.
+As an auction house, we pride ourselves in selling quality retro and vintage furniture.
 There are two main benefits for you as the customer:

 1) It reduces waste and overproduction, meaning it's a lot better for the environment.